 Potential applicants should first find a host organisation (or organisations for Global Fellowships) and a host researcher in that organisation who will support the application and host the researcher if their application is successful.
 The applicant and the host researcher should jointly prepare and submit the fellowship application.

 There is an annual funding call for the Individual Fellowships with one deadline for both fellowship types.
-Details of all Calls, including application documentation, may be found on the Participant Portal.
+Details of all Calls, including application documentation, may be found on the Funding and tender opportunities portal.
 A list of Call deadlines can be found here.

 More information can be found on the European Commission’s Marie Skłodowska-Curie Actions website.